Essential Warm-Up Moves for High School Volleyball Players

 3. High Knees

 High knees are another dynamic move that is beneficial for volleyball players.
-This exercise activates your hip flexors and calves while effectively increasing your heart rate, preparing your body for the high-paced nature of a volleyball match.
+This exercise activates your hip flexors and calves while effectively increasing your heart rate.
+This prepares your body for the high-paced nature of a volleyball match.

 How to Perform High Knees